 Check out the workshop schedule in MU Engage and get ready to learn!
 Additional information will be provided via the Canvas site, once you have attended your first event.
 We can’t wait for you to earn your S.T.A.R.!

 *Online Compliance Trainings include:

+Most of the workshops will be beneficial to all majors, there will be information that can be adapted for your own discipline.
 If you are unsure which trainings pertain to your major please contact us at firstname.lastname@example.org and we can provide you some direction.